godhunter98/alpha_ai_blog/docs/about.md

-# This website was created by Harsh Malik as part of his deep learning journey.
+# This website was created by [Harsh Malik](https://x.com/harshshelby) as a part of his deep learning journey.

 What began as a fascination with simple linear regression models quickly evolved into a quest to understand the intricacies of artificial intelligence.
 My early experiments were modest—a handful of features and basic algorithms—but they laid the foundation for a much larger exploration.